 Guidelines

 Potential candidates, organisational managers, and employees are examples of internal customers.
-These customers can be engaged in a variety of ways, including;-- Joint consultations
+These customers can be engaged in a variety of ways, including;-

 - Needs analysis